mdb0/ocaml_rtx/README.md

   - mouse click on the image to set the focus on the point of the object clicked.
   - push space bar to toggle denoising

+ - changing the size of the window can be done before but not during rendering
+ - the function 'main' start the rendering process
-(to use adaptive sampling, set adaptive_sampling to true in the beginnig of the program)
+ - to use adaptive sampling, set adaptive_sampling to true in the beginnig of the program

 # denoising:
 push space bar to toggle denoising